 American Journal of Diseases of the Child, Volume 136: Pages 634-636, July 1982.

-• In 1975, the American Academy of Pediatrics (AAP) stated that there is "no medical indication for routine circumcision of the newborn."
 A survey was conducted among Chicago-area pediatricians, obstetricians, and family practitioners to determine what impact this statement had on their approach to circumcision.
 Hospitals were also surveyed to determine whether the AAP's statement had caused a change in the frequency of circumcision in area hospitals.
 Only 49% of the physicians were aware of the AAP's position.
 Forty-one percent recommended routine circumcision; 14% recommended against the practice.
 Age, medical specialty, religious customs, and concerns about hygiene and cancer all appeared to influence the physicians' approach to circumcision.
 The frequency of routine circumcision was 70 to 90% and remained unchanged in the three years following the AAP's statement.

 (Arch J Dis Child 1982;136:634-636)

-In 1975 the American Academy of Pediatrics (AAP) stated that "there is no medical indication for routine circumcision of the newborn."1 This conclusion followed a review of the pros and cons of circumcision.
-The AAP also stressed that the final decision should be left to the parents, and that their decision should be based on "true informed consent."1
+1 This conclusion followed a review of the pros and cons of circumcision.
+The AAP also stressed that the final decision should be left to the parents, and that their decision should be based on true informed consent.

-Grimes2 estimated that more than 1 million circumcisions are performed each year in the United States; it is the second most common surgical procedure performed on American males.3 Kaplan4 estimated that about $60 million are spent annually on routine circumcision.
+Grimes2 estimated that more than 1 million circumcisions are performed each year in the United States; it is the second most common surgical procedure performed on American males.2 Kaplan4 estimated that about $60 million are spent annually on routine circumcision.

 This procedure is not totally innocuous.2,4-7 Patel8 reported that 55% of the children in his series had some complication, varying from slight oozing of blood to phimosis requiring recircumcision.
 Complications include hemorrhage, infection, and trauma, including loss of penile skin and mutilation.
 Meatal ulcers and meatal stenosis may occur as late complications.6,9 Horwitz et al10 and Kirkpatrick and Eitzman11 described infants with sepsis, and Berman12 reported two cases of urinary retention secondary to ritual circumcision.